CiscoDevNet/stealthwatch-enterprise-csv-tools/CSV-to-Subtree-XML/Third-Party-Scripts/CyberVision/README.md

 # get-cybervision-groups
+The python script 'get_cybervision_groups.py' allows you to fetch the 'Group' objects from Cybervision and convert it into a CSV file that can be used in conjunction with the
-This bundle allows you to convert a CSV file with Host Group information into an XML file that you can import into StealthWatch as a Host Group Sub-Tree.
+CSV-to-Subtree-XML bundle to create an XML file that you can import into StealthWatch as a Host Group Sub-Tree.

 ### Requirements
 * Python (version 3.0+)